wombleton/gitlaw-nz/acts/W/Wellington Regional Water Board Act 1972.md

     (2) The financial records referred to in [section 81][91] shall at all reasonable times during office hours be open to inspection by any member of the Board or by any member of any constituent authority or other person appointed by it in that behalf, and any such person may make copies of or take extracts from such financial records.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $20 who, having the custody of the financial records, fails or refuses or neglects to permit any person permitted under the provisions of subsection (2) to inspect or to make copies of or take extracts from such financial records.
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $20 who, having the custody of the financial records, fails or refuses or neglects to permit any person permitted under the provisions of subsection (2) to inspect or to make copies of or take extracts from such financial records.

+    Section 101(3): amended, on 1 July 2013, by [section 413][147] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 8
 Abolition of certain local authorities